ess-maker/Desseret_store/README.md

 ## Pages

-The Flower Delivery Website consists of the following pages:
+The Desseret store Website consists of the following pages:

 - **Home**: Displays featured Desseret arrangements and promotions.
 - **Authentication**: Allows user authentication and account creation for personalized experiences.